Elizabeth-Akinyi-O/AirBnB_clone_v2/README.md

 (hbnb) ["[User] (98bea5de-9cb0-4d78-8a9d-c4de03521c30) {'updated_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134362), 'name': 'Fred the Frog', 'age': 9, 'id': '98bea5de-9cb0-4d78-8a9d-c4de03521c30', 'created_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134343)}"]
 ```
 <br>

+AirBnB clone - MySQL:
+- What is Unit testing and how to implement it in a large project
+- What is *args and how to use it
+- What is **kwargs and how to use it
+- How to handle named arguments in a function
+- How to create a MySQL database
+- How to create a MySQL user and grant it privileges
+- What ORM means
+- How to map a Python Class to a MySQL table
+- How to handle 2 different storage engines with the same codebase
+- How to use environment variables

+AirBnB clone - Deploy static:
+- What is Fabric
+- How to deploy code to a server easily
+- What is a tgz archive
+- How to execute Fabric command locally
+- How to execute Fabric command remotely
+- How to transfer files with Fabric
+- How to manage Nginx configuration
+- What is the difference between root and alias in a Nginx configuration

+AirBnB clone - Web framework
+- What is a Web Framework
+- How to build a web framework with Flask
+- How to define routes in Flask
+- What is a route
+- How to handle variables in a route
+- What is a template
+- How to create a HTML response in Flask by using a template
+- How to create a dynamic template (loops, conditions…)
+- How to display in HTML data from a MySQL database